-You need to get your priorities straight if you are doing 4 subjects and I would say that a part time job should probably go, as you wouldn’t be able to fit everything in without burning yourself out.
-Looking back now I can honestly say that managing my blog alongside 4 subjects was too demanding and I always felt like I had something on my to do list.
+You need to get your priorities straight if you are doing 4 A levels and I would say that a part time job should probably go, as you wouldn’t be able to fit everything in without burning yourself out.
+Looking back now I can honestly say that managing my blog alongside 4 A levels was too demanding and I always felt like I had something on my to do list.
 I didn’t mind because my blog is what I love but if that was a ‘normal’ part time job then I would have definitely been on the go none stop… you need time to relax.
 Unless you are a superhero, you are going to have to let a few things go, for me it was spending as much time as I would have liked to with my friends and my driving lessons, there just wasn’t enough time in a day!

 Don’t feel that doing 4 subjects will make your grades suffer though.
 My opinion is that if you have the potential to do 4 A levels then you are clearly hardworking and you won’t let your grades slip, because you are the kind of person that would put in the extra effort and push yourself to reach your goal.
 In order to get everything done I learnt the value of waking up early, I ended up starting work at 6am on a normal day and over exam season I woke up at 5am every day.
 I was shattered but it was worth it to get in a few extra hours and you got used to getting up so early after a few days… It really wasn’t that bad!

 I think that the biggest downside though in my opinion is the stamina that you need.
 Working throughout the year didn’t really effect me stress wise because you get used to the hectic timetable but then exam season hit me like a brick wall.
 I was sitting 3 more exams in comparison to my friends, which doesn’t sound like a lot but them exams were taking up my free days that everyone else had.
 I ended up doing 12 exams in 10 days and it was absolutely crazy.
 I was working 14 hour a day and once I had finished an exam I didn’t have time to rest because I had to start cramming for the next day.
-It was honestly ridiculous and a huge downside to taking 4 subjects in my opinion as I burnt myself out and I feel like I didn’t reach my full potential in some exams because of having 6 of them in one week!
-Definitely worth considering when you are thinking of taking 4 subjects, because you did need A LOT of stamina to keep going.
+It was honestly ridiculous and a huge downside to taking 4 A levels in my opinion as I burnt myself out and I feel like I didn’t reach my full potential in some exams because of having 6 of them in one week!
+Definitely worth considering when you are thinking of taking 4 A levels, because you did need A LOT of stamina to keep going.

-I feel like I have just rambled in this post but I hope that it has been useful to someone if you are considering taking 4 subject next year.
+I feel like I have just rambled in this post but I hope that it has been useful to someone if you are considering taking 4 A levels next year.
 It is a lot of work but the feeling that you get on results day is seriously like no other, as you not only feel proud of yourself for getting through it but also for your inevitably fantastic results.
 Definitely talk to your teachers and parents before making a decision but ultimately it is your choice and what you can handle.
-I would definitely try it if you feel capable as you could always drop one a month in and go back down to three, its worth a try and I’m sure that if you do decide to carry on 4 then you will excel anyway!
+I would definitely try it if you feel capable as you could always drop one a month in and go back down to three, its worth a try and I’m sure that if you do decide to carry on 4 A levels then you will excel anyway!
 As always thank you so much for reading this and supporting my back to school posts that I have been uploading recently.